SeaGriff/Graph-Orientations-and-Divisors/readme.txt

 ccs: The underlying CCS.
 If none, a CCS is created from the underlying undirected graph, and given a base orientation with the same edge directions as your QDG.
 This can be a more efficient way of producing a CCS.
-Note that if the edges a digraph Q are not uniquely labeled, the edges of the CCS of QuasiDiGraph(Q) will be autolabeled.
-However, QuasiDiGraph(Q) itself will not have labeled edges!
-For this reason, for such a Q the recommended pattern is:
-Q = QuasiDiGraph(Q).ccs().base_orientation()
-which produces a correctly labeled QDG.

 bi: An iterable of edges to be initially bioriented.